iifl-logo

 SIGNIFICANT DEVELOPMENTS SUBSEQUENT TO THE LAST AUDIT PERIOD

-In the opinion of the Board of Directors of our Company, since the date of the last audited period ended January 31, 2025, as disclosed in this Draft Red Herring Prospectus, there are no circumstances that materially or adversely affect or are likely to affect the trading or profitability of our Company or the value of its assets or its ability to pay its material liabilities within the remaining months in the financial year 2024-25 and before the filing of DRHP except as follows:
+In the opinion of the Board of Directors of our Company, since the date of the last audited ten months period ended January 31, 2026, as disclosed in this Red Herring Prospectus, there are no circumstances that materially or adversely affect or are likely to affect the trading or profitability of our Company or the value of its assets or its ability to pay its material liabilities within the remaining months in the financial year 2025-26 and before the filing of RHP except as follows: i) The Board of Directors have decided to get their equity shares listed on Emerge Platform of National Stock Exchange of India Limited and pursuant to Section 62(1)(c) of the Companies Act 2013, by a resolution passed at its meeting held on July 07, 2025, proposed the Issue, subject to the approval of the shareholders and such other authorities as may be necessary.

-iii) The shareholders of the Company have, pursuant to Section 62(1)(c) of the Companies Act 2013, by a special resolution passed in the Extraordinary General Meeting held on July 08, 2025, authorized the Initial Public Issue.
+ii) The shareholders of the Company have, pursuant to Section 62(1)(c) of the Companies Act 2013, by a special resolution passed in the Extraordinary General Meeting held on July 08, 2025, authorized the Initial Public Issue.

 FACTORS AFFECTING OUR RESULTS OF OPERATIONS

-Our business is subjected to various risks and uncertainties, including those discussed in the section titled "Risk Factor" beginning on page 28 of this Draft Red Herring Prospectus.
+Our business is subjected to various risks and uncertainties, including those discussed in the section titled "Risk Factor" beginning on page 28 of this Red Herring Prospectus.
 Our results of operations and financial conditions are affected by numerous factors including the following:

 Any adverse changes in central or state government policies;

-Any qualifications or other observations made by our statutory auditors which may affect our results of operations; Loss of one or more of our key customers and/or suppliers; An increase in the productivity and overall efficiency of our competitors; Our ability to maintain and enhance our brand image; Changes, if any, in the regulations / regulatory framework / economic policies in India and / or in foreign countries, which affect national & international finance.
+Changes, if any, in the regulations / regulatory framework / economic policies in India and / or in foreign countries, which affect national & international finance.

-Companys ability to adopt the changing technology in PR and advertising industry; Companys results of operations and financial performance; Significant developments in Indias economic and fiscal policies;
+Company’s ability to adopt the changing technology in PR and advertising industry;

-Failure to adapt to the changing needs of industry and in particular PR and advertising industry may adversely affect our business and financial condition; Volatility in the Indian and global capital market;
+Failure to adapt to the changing needs of industry and in particular PR and advertising industry may adversely affect our business and financial condition;

 SIGNIFICANT ACCOUNTING POLICIES: